What tasks do the production employees perform in logistics, dispatch and order picking?

 What do the tasks in logistics, order picking and dispatch look like in detail?

-Warehousing includes the receipt of deliveries, such as goods and semi-finished products.
-The goods are stored for later despatch.
-The semi-finished products are kept ready for production, which then uses them to manufacture the company's own products.
-Here too, they must be stored properly.
-In addition, they must be ready for use so that they can be utilised immediately if required.
+Warehousing includes the receipt of deliveries such as goods and semi-finished products.
+Goods are stored for later dispatch and semi-finished products are kept ready for production.
+Here too, they must be stored properly so that they can be used immediately if required.

-- In order to ensure this, there is also the logistics Inventory control.
-This means that the production employees manage the goods, semi-finished products and raw materials.
-They ensure that these are always optimally available so that production can continue and dispatch to customers can take place after picking in the warehouse.
+- To ensure this, logistics also involves inventory control.
+This means that production employees manage goods, semi-finished products and raw materials.
+They make sure these are always optimally available so that production can continue and dispatch to customers can take place after order picking in the warehouse.

-- In addition, there is the task of Organisation and care.
-The warehouse must be organised.
-It and the systems and equipment used must also be maintained.
-To do this, the whole thing must be organised in such a way that the material flow can take place efficiently.
+- In addition, there is the task of organisation and maintenance.
+The warehouse must be organised, and the systems and equipment used must be properly maintained.
+Everything must be set up so that the material flow is as efficient as possible.

-- Dispatch then begins with the order picking.
-The work in one of the order picker jobs consists of picking the goods from the warehouse according to the customer's orders.
-They are then put together in such a way that a complete delivery is created and then prepared for dispatch.
+- Dispatch begins with order picking.
+The work in one of the order picker jobs consists of picking goods from the warehouse according to customer orders.
+They are then assembled into complete deliveries and prepared for dispatch.

-- The startup Preparations for dispatch include ensuring that the picked goods are properly packed.
-This ensures that they survive transport safely and without damage.
-The production employees also prepare the shipping documents and coordinate the transport.
+- The preparations for dispatch include ensuring that the picked goods are properly packed so they survive transport safely and without damage.
+Production employees also prepare the shipping documents and coordinate transport.

-- The employees who work with the Quality control check the completeness of the goods and whether they meet the required quality.
-They also check the packaging and shipping documents.
+- Employees responsible for quality control check the completeness of the goods and whether they meet the required quality standards.
+They also check packaging and shipping documents.

 How do you become a production employee in logistics, dispatch and order picking?

-Work in warehousing, despatch and order picking generally does not require specific training.
-This makes it easier for new workers to enter the market and it also makes it easier for career changers to move into the warehouse worker, packer or another warehouse worker job.
+Work in warehousing, dispatch and order picking generally does not require specific training.
+This makes it easier for new workers to enter the market, and it also makes it easier for career changers to move into warehouse worker, packer or other warehouse jobs.

-So while the training itself is not always absolutely necessary, it can improve the prospects of finding a job.
-It also increases the chances of a good career.
-The training programmes themselves, which are helpful here, come from the field of warehouse logistics and related occupational fields.
+While formal training is not always strictly necessary, it can improve job prospects and increase career opportunities.
+Relevant training programmes come from the field of warehouse logistics and related occupations.

 Applicants should also have other skills.
 This includes a good level of fitness, as employees have to move a lot of weight.
 They should also have good organisational skills, IT knowledge and be reliable overall.